Spotlight On Harrold ISD: Teachers Carrying Handguns

 Father of two Michael Hopkins agrees.

 "I don't have any issues with it at all.
-If one of those guys gets to the school and he's met with armed resistance he don't get to the classroom."
+If one of those guys gets to the school

 One-hundred-three students walk the hallways everyday.
 Superintendent Thweatt said its his job to protect his students and teachers the best he can.